PRODG-XYZ/prodg-applications/docs/features/README.md

 # Feature Documentation

-This directory contains implementation details for the major features of the ProDG Applications platform.
+This directory contains implementation details for the major features of the PeopleOS platform.

 ## Contents